Hintzelab/MABE_extras/stable/Brain/TPGBrain/README.md

-#### TPG BRAIN notes
+### TPG BRAIN notes
-** there may be an issue where nodeX -> programY -> nodeX.
-In this case, this node is always safe from mutation and deletion. a check on mutate program pointer mutation should probably be made to insure that it is not pointing at a node that points at the program. **
+** there may be an issue where programY -> nodeX -> programY.
+In this case, this node is always safe from mutation and deletion. a check whenever a program mutates to an existing node should be made to insure that it is not pointing at a node that points at the program.
+NOTE: the nodeX -> programY -> nodeX issue is addessed **

+** while the serialize function is written here, the deserialize function has not been.
+This is just a matter of labor required... it's a pain.
+The current serialization saves only elements needed for a given org (i.e. brain) but it would be esier if all nodes were saved.
+Beyond this makeing sure that this is working with MABE namespace would also need to be addressed (it might be OKay, it might not **

 TPG (Tangled Program Graph) Brains are collections of Nodes (that point to lists of Programs), Programs (that point at one Nodes or one Atomics)